vanalsty/The-Tech-Academy-C-Sharp-Coding-Projects/README.md

-This repository includes a Car Insurance App built with C#.
+This repository includes a Car Insurance and School App utilitzing C# MVC platform.